 - In what ways (if any) are you noticing your faith changing or deepening as you’re seeing the connections between trees and the different faiths of the world?

-[If you want to sign up to receive this devotional via email, contact me at firstname.lastname@example.org.]
+[[If you want to receive the full 8-week devotional via email, contact me at email@example.com.]

 Thanks to Matthew Sleeth for contributing to this devotional.
 His forthcoming book is called Reforesting Faith.
 Visit www.blessedearth.org for more information.